 It’s these unique abilities which allow us to understand the long-term consequences of our actions and overcome instinct to adjust our patterns of consumption and the rates at which we reproduce accordingly.
 Whereas other animals without these unique abilities would probably just go on consuming and reproducing until nature finally by way of famine, disease, or resource scarcity induced conflict painfully brought their levels of consumption and population down to that which the biosphere could support.

 On second thought… now that I look around and see the tribal mindsets, over-consumption, and overpopulation that threatens to end our evolutionary journey I begin to think… maybe we aren’t that different.
 On the bright side we are moving in the right direction, the only problem is will we move fast enough in order to meet new challenges and prevent future catastrophes, or will we continue as usual making it increasingly likely that future generations will be born into a noose of our tying?

 Under some circumstances I think a handshake is justified and serves a purpose.
 For example if representatives from two tribes came together to sign an agreement a handshake between them could serve as a symbol of cooperation and unity.
 Under circumstances like these I have no problem with the handshake, however where I do have a problem is when people, particularly people you don’t even know, feel the need to reach out their sweaty palm for a sturdy embrace of hands.
 What’s up with that?

 Handshakes under normal circumstances are not only unnecessary they are also unsanitary.
 Just think about all the door handles and other things that person may have come into contact with just before shaking your hand.
 Perhaps they just finished blowing a runny nose or perhaps they’re just returning from the bathroom.
 Did they properly wash their hands?
 Did they even bother to wash their hands at all?
-Will you remember to wash yours before you touch your eyes, nose, or put food into your mouth?
+Will you remember to wash yours before you touch your face or put food into your mouth?